 - 1. The use of tobacco can cause your bone graft to be absorbed and your bone not to fuse.
 There is a 30% chance of non-fusion in smokers as compared to only an 8% of non-fusion in non-smokers. - 2.
-Contact the office if you develop a temperature of 101 degrees or greater, any change in your incision (such as inflammation, redness, swelling, or excessive drainage), pain that is not relieved by rest, ice packs and your pain medication, or if you have any questions or concerns. - 3.
 Contact the Dr.s office if you develop any new complaints including: increasing or new pain, wound drainage, fevers or chills, or new neurologic symptoms.

-No anti-inflammatory medications (i.e. ibuprofen, Aleve, Voltaren, Lodine, Relafen, Cataflam, Vioxx, Celebrex, Bextra, or Mobic) are to be taken for 2 weeks after spinal fusion surgery unless directed by Dr. Hepler.
+No anti-inflammatory medications (i.e. ibuprofen, Aleve, Voltaren, Lodine, Relafen, Cataflam, Vioxx, Celebrex, Bextra, or Mobic) are to be taken for 6-8 weeks after spinal fusion surgery unless directed by Dr. Hepler.